freeznet/machine_learning_project2/README.txt

     P.S2: If you dont have matplotlib installed, program will get error message in plotting stage, but you still can see all TEXT output results.

 II.
 HOW TO RUN:
-    There are two executable python scripts, which are kNearestNeighbor.py , LogisticRegression.py and Plot.py
+    There are three executable python scripts, which are kNearestNeighbor.py , LogisticRegression.py and Plot.py

     1. Before run
         a. setup the needed tools